San Antonio Water Quality at a Glance

 Yes!
 San Antonio’s water is among the purest municipal water in the nation.
 About 80% comes from the Edwards Aquifer, which naturally filters water through limestone for thousands of years.
 The remaining 20% comes from wells and surface water sources, all treated to meet or exceed federal standards.

-SAWS conducts over 90,000 water quality tests annually and publishes results in our annual Water Quality Report.
+SAWS conducts comprehensive water quality testing and publishes results in our annual Water Quality Report.
 The water typically requires only minimal treatment (mainly chlorination) because of the exceptional source quality.
-Many residents prefer our tap water over bottled water for both taste and environmental reasons.
+However, be aware of contaminants like chromium-6 and lead that may exceed health guidelines despite meeting EPA standards.

 Why does San Antonio have some of the best water quality?